-Nora is an Iranian-Australian filmmaker based between Melbourne and Tehran.
+Nora is an award winning Iranian-Australian filmmaker based between Melbourne and Tehran.
 In 2010, she obtained a Bachelor Degree in Architecture from the University of Technology, Sydney where she started making short films.
 In 2011, her documentary BEIRUT, UNDER THE BRIDGE was awarded ‘Best Director Documentary’ and ‘Special Jury Prize Documentary’ at the 11th Beirut International Film Festival and broadcast on CNN.
-In 2012, Nora fulfilled an internship with Emmy Award Winning Director Sonya Pemberton on the feature length documentary JABBED: LOVE, FEAR & VACCINES.
+In 2012, Nora fulfilled a Film Victoria/SBS internship with Emmy Award Winning Director Sonya Pemberton on the feature length documentary JABBED: LOVE, FEAR & VACCINES.

 In 2014, she completed the Masters in Film and Television at the Victorian College of the Arts (VCA) in narrative filmmaking.
-Her graduate film THE PHOENIX (SIMORGH) won the New Voices and Cinema Nova awards and premiered at the 64th Melbourne International Film Festival in the Accelerator program for emerging directors.
+Her graduate film THE PHOENIX (SIMORGH) premiered at the 64th Melbourne International Film Festival in the Accelerator program for emerging directors, was nominated for an Australian Director’s Guild Award and toured festivals worldwide.
 In 2015, Nora was one of 50 filmmakers selected for the Abbas Kiarostami filmmaking workshop in Barcelona.
 Her short film HIGH TIDE was selected in the top 10 films to screen at international film festivals.

 Nora is represented by HLA Management.